“When you come to a fork in the road, take it!”

 We take a very different view.
 First, economies are complex systems, upon which the full impact of actions cannot be fully known in advance.
 While economists tend to focus on the immediate impact of actions, they fail to anticipate the second-order effects.

 More importantly, while it may be possible to grow GDP in the short term by adjusting fiscal and monetary policy, in the long run the size of the economy depends on factor inputs, such as growth in the labor force.
 Demographic trends have a key influence on GDP, as low growth in the size of the workforce, in turn, results in low economic growth.
-As you can see from the chart below, unfavourable U.S. demographics practically guarantee lower real economic growth.

 This isn’t the only headwind to GDP growth which we see today – others include the misallocation of capital, which is causing productivity to stagnate, and overcapacity in a number of sectors, which is affecting pricing power.